CDN Cost Guide: Diagnose the Bill, Choose the Right Calculator, and Validate the Model

 What are the main line items on a CDN bill?

-Should I use a CDN cost calculator or a CDN pricing guide first?
+Should I use the guide or a calculator first?